-Insurers are mostly worried about having to pay the costs of any medical treatment that you need to receive whilst on holiday; and those costs may also vary based on where you are going (we give more information on this further below).
+Insurers are worried about having to pay the costs of any medical treatment that you need to receive while on holiday.
+Those costs may vary based on where you are going (we give more information on this further below).

-See this article more information on the importance of declaring medical conditions.
+See our article on getting travel insurance if you have a medical condition for more information on the importance of declaring conditions.

-What questions will the insurance company ask me?
+What questions will the insurance company ask about COPD?

-Once you have declared your COPD, your insurer will probably need to ask you some questions, to find out more about your condition.
+Once you have declared your COPD, other insurers will probably need to ask you some questions, to find out more about your condition.
 These might include: